 The members cultivate and exchange traditional horticultural varieties.
 These varieties mainly grow in the Iberian southeast.
 The Red Murciana de Semillas is run by volunteers.
 Members are amateur and professional farmers.

-When you are inspired to cultivate your own seeds, here are some tips for a correct conservation:
+When you are inspired to cultivate your own seeds, here are some conservation tips:

 - Use tightly closed glass pots.